First things first, what is a Svelte CSS Image Slider? The slider part is just an image gallery

 with a strip of thumbnails.
 Click a thumbnail, and you see a large preview of the image you

-:has selector also to make the thumbnails
+using the future CSS :has selector also to make the thumbnails

 either side of the focussed one shift and grow, albeit not as much.
 Using just CSS to do this

 🏓 Svelte CSS Image Slider: What is a Bouncing Slider? #